 Additionally, the case can be configured with either a horizontal or vertical motherboard, another excellent quality-of-life addition for PC builders (especially since mini ITX boards can get a bit cramped to work in sometimes).

 This case doesn’t have much in the way of aesthetic additions, but it looks very pleasing on its own.
 It doesn’t look like a computer case, and that’s part of the appeal, in our opinion.
-Additionally, the case comes in a white snow edition that looks even more striking than the usual black.
+Also, the case comes in a white snow edition that looks even more striking than the usual black.

 While you won’t find anything in the way of LEDs and extras on this case, it’s incredibly versatile from the get-go.
 This is especially impressive for such an inexpensive budget case.
 If you’re looking for a small case that can handle many different builds and setups, look no further than the Core V1 Cube.